Arielle03/2023-CityLearn-Challenge/README.md

-ARE 377K CityLearn submission - Arielle Hernandez and Andrew Nguyen
+ARE 377K Project submission - Arielle Hernandez and Andrew Nguyen